 A Day at the Thrift Store Our largest enterprise is our Thrift Store.
 Last year this business generated nearly one-half million dollars thereby significantly supporting our other charitable services.
 What isn’t always obvious is how hard the volunteers at the store, all 100+ of them, work to get these results.

-It all starts at receiving which is open 10 am to 4 pm daily, Monday through Saturday.
+It all starts at receiving which is open 10 am to 3:30 pm, Monday through Saturday, closed Wednesday.
 At these times volunteers are prepared to receive donations.
 The receiving door and the cashier station in the store are our two primary interfaces with the public.
 Many of our customers and benefactors pass through here and that experience sets the tone for their perception of SVDP.
 Volunteers in both these roles must demonstrate a good balance of generosity and discipline.
 The volunteers in receiving are reminded to be friendly but firm, showing appreciation for the donations received but not accepting items that clearly are not suitable for use or are excessively dirty.